CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly identifies its niche (CodeRabbit troubleshooting), provides explicit 'Use when' guidance with concrete scenarios, and includes natural trigger phrases.
-The main area for improvement is the specificity of the concrete actions—it could enumerate more distinct operations beyond the general 'diagnose and fix' framing.
+This is a well-crafted skill description that clearly identifies its niche (CodeRabbit troubleshooting), provides explicit trigger guidance with natural user phrases, and answers both what and when.
+The main weakness is that the 'what' could be more specific about the concrete actions taken to resolve issues, rather than just 'diagnose and fix'.

 DimensionReasoningScore